 In addition to assets, the statement of net position reports a separate section of deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense / expenditure) until then.
 The government has three items that qualify for reporting in this category.
 The first item is related to pensions reported in the district-wide statement of net position.
-This represents the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
+This represents the differences between expected and actual experience, changes in assumptions, the changes in proportion and differences between employer contributions and proportionate share of contributions and the effect of the net change in the District's proportion of the collective net pension asset or liability and difference during the measurement period between the District's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
 The second is the District contributions to the pension systems (TRS and ERS Systems) subsequent to the measurement date.
-The third represents the difference between actual and expected experience and other inputs related to the OPEB liability.
+The third represents the difference between actual and expected experience and changes of assumptions and other inputs related to the OPEB liability.

-In addition to liabilities, the statement of net position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two items that qualifies for reporting in the category.
-The first is related to pensions reported in the district-wide statement of net position.
-This represents the effect of the net change in the District's proportion of the collective net pension liability (TRS and ERS System) and difference during the measurement periods between the District's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
-The second represents the difference between actual and expected experience and changes in assumptions and other inputs related to the OPEB liability.
+In addition to liabilities, the statement of net position reports a separate section for deferred inflows of This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The District has four items that qualifies for reporting in the category.
+The first relates to cash received before the related revenue is earned and is reported as unearned revenue.
+The second item relates to state aid receivables whose timing of collection is uncertain.
+State aid has been withheld in the amount of 20% due to state budgetary reductions that have resulted from the COVID-10 virus.
+This item is deferred in the governmental funds and recognized as revenue in the district-wide statement of activities.
+The third item is related to pensions reported in the district-wide statement of net position.
+This represents the differences between expected and actual experience, changes in assumptions, the net difference between projected and actual investment earnings on pension plan investments, the effect of the net change in the District's proportion of the collective net pension liability (TRS and ERS System) and difference during the measurement periods between the District's contributions and its proportionate share of total contributions to the pension systems not included in pension expense.
+The fourth item represents the difference between actual and expected experience and changes in assumptions and other inputs related to the OPEB liability.